"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Related Work

 \subsection{Measuring AI Fairness}

-AI fairness has been conceptualized along three main perspectives: \textit{procedural fairness}, i.e., fair processes leading to decisions \cite{Robert2020Designing,10.1145/3359284}, \textit{interactional fairness}, i.e., focusing on fair interactions with individuals \cite{bies1987interactional}, and \textit{outcome fairness}, i.e., evaluating whether the results of an AI system are fair \cite{rawls2001justice}.
-Of these, \textit{outcome fairness} is the most commonly assessed, typically using quantitative metrics.
-AI experts have proposed 109 different fairness metrics \cite{hort2023bias}, with more than 20 widely used ones \cite{10.1145/3194770.3194776}, addressing different fairness needs to ensure equitable outcomes for individuals or groups \cite{10.1145/3494672,10.1145/3457607,hort2023bias}.
-Of major importance in AI fairness are \textit{protected features}, which are safeguarded by anti-discrimination laws \cite{hort2023bias,10.1145/3457607,10.1145/3194770.3194776}, for example, protections against discrimination based on age, gender, and race under the United Kingdom's Equality Act 2010 \cite{EqualityAct2010}, EU Law \cite{EUCharter2012}, or United States' anti-discrimination laws in employment \cite{USLaw}.
+Among the three perspectives on AI fairness, interactional fairness is relatively hard to measure, since it considers whether people understand the information an AI system provides and feel respected in the interaction \cite{Robert2020Designing}.
+Procedural fairness has gained attention, though standardized metrics remain limited; prior works often examine which features should be used, whether inappropriate or sensitive features (e.g., race, gender) are included, or ways to restrict their use \cite{10.1145/3461702.3462585, 10.5555/3504035.3504042}.
+Outcome fairness, in comparison, is the perspective most commonly translated into quantitative assessments and AI experts have proposed 109 different fairness metrics \cite{hort2023bias}, with more than 20 widely used ones \cite{10.1145/3194770.3194776}, addressing different fairness needs to ensure equitable outcomes for individuals or groups \cite{10.1145/3494672,10.1145/3457607,hort2023bias}.

+Of major importance in AI outcome fairness are \textit{protected features}, which are safeguarded by anti-discrimination laws \cite{hort2023bias,10.1145/3457607,10.1145/3194770.3194776, rabonato_systematic_2025}, for example, protections against discrimination based on age, gender, and race under the United Kingdom's Equality Act 2010 \cite{EqualityAct2010}, EU Law \cite{EUCharter2012}, or United States' anti-discrimination laws in employment \cite{USLaw}.
 Some \textit{sensitive features}, such as ``foreign worker'' \cite{10.1145/3457607,4909197,10.1145/3287560.3287589}, while not strictly covered by law, are also sometimes deemed important in certain contexts as they may be related to protected characteristics such as race.

 Group fairness metrics aim to measure equal outcomes across demographic groups in these selected protected features.
 Some common metrics include:

 Demographic Parity \cite{NIPS2017_a486cd07} or, Statistical Parity \cite{10.1145/2090236.2090255}, which measure whether protected and unprotected groups have equal probabilities of receiving the favorable outcome from AI; Equal Opportunity \cite{10.5555/3157382.3157469}, which measures protected and unprotected groups have the same probability of receiving the favorable outcome from AI for individuals who truly qualify for it; Predictive Equality \cite{10.1145/3097983.3098095}, which measures whether protected and unprotected groups have the same probability of incorrectly receiving the favorable AI outcome for individuals who do not actually qualify for it; Equalized Odds \cite{10.5555/3157382.3157469}, which requires satisfying both Equal Opportunity and Predictive Equality; Outcome Test \cite{articleoutcometest}, which measures whether individuals predicted to receive the favorable AI outcome from both groups have the same probability of truly qualifying for it; and Conditional Statistical Parity \cite{10.1145/3097983.3098095}, which measures whether protected and unprotected groups have an equal probability of receiving the favorable outcome from AI, conditioned on ``legitimate'' features.
 Legitimate features are context-relevant attributes that can influence an individual's AI prediction outcomes; for instance, in credit rating scenarios, legitimate features could be factors affecting an applicant's creditworthiness, such as credit amount \cite{10.1145/3194770.3194776}.